COVID-19 Policy & Risk Assessment

 - The church family will be reminded when invitations to midweek meetings and Sunday services (and weddings) are issued that those who are vulnerable, shielding or self-isolating should remain at home and that those showing symptoms or self-isolating should not attend.

 - The record of those signing up for each midweek bible study and Sunday service will be retained on ChurchSuite with additional names/contacts e.g newcomers retained by the church office for 21 days following GDPR although we will not compel people to give their names and contacts.
+A photograph of the room will be taken to show which people were near others and retained for 21 days.
 For weddings the bride and groom will be asked to submit a list of the names of attendees in advance of the wedding which will be retained for 21 days (and which will allow the seat layout to be configured).
 If anyone submits their name for attendance, it will be assumed they attended, even if they pull out at the last minute.
 These lists will be made available to the government Track & Trace programme if necessary.

-- If the church becomes aware of an individual who attended the service who has confirmed coronavirus, or who is likely to have coronavirus, advice will be sought from the local PHE Health Protection Team.
+- At the end of each service those present are asked to let the church office know if they develop symptoms of Covid 19 within 72 hours of being at church.
+If the church becomes aware of an individual who attended the service who has confirmed coronavirus, or who is likely to have coronavirus, advice will be sought from the local PHE Health Protection Team.